 Individuals use my service for different mental health conditions, such as depression, anxiety and trauma.
 I also work with clients experiencing chronic pain and use evidence-based techniques that can improve quality of life.
 I welcome individuals with physical disabilities and long term health conditions and have experience working with the complex impact that physical health conditions and the change to the body has on mental health.

-As well as private practice, I work in a hospice with both the recently bereaved and people with life-limiting conditions, and a local secondary school.
+As well as private practice, I work as a psychotherapist in a local secondary school.

 I also volunteer for a charity as an education advocate, assisting children and young adults return to education following spinal cord injury.

 British Association for Counselling & Psychotherapy (BACP)

 BACP is one of the UK’s leading professional bodies for counselling and psychotherapy with around 60,000 members.
 The Association has several different categories of membership, including Student Member, Individual Member, Registered Member MBACP, Registered Accredited Member MBACP (Accred) and Senior Registered Accredited Member MBACP (Snr Acccred).

 Registered and accredited members are listed on the BACP Register, which shows that they have demonstrated BACP’s recommended standards for training, proficiency and ethical practice.
 The BACP Register was the first register of psychological therapists to be accredited by the Professional Standards Authority (PSA).

 Accredited and senior accredited membership are voluntary categories for members who choose to undertake a rigorous application and assessment process to demonstrate additional standards around practice, training and supervision.

 Individual members will have completed an appropriate counselling or psychotherapy course and started to practise, but they won’t appear on the BACP Register until they've demonstrated that they meet the standards for registration.
 Student members are still in the process of completing their training.

 All members are bound by the BACP Ethical Framework and a Professional Conduct Procedure.